 Non-steroidal anti-inflammatory medications (NSAIDS)

-may be taken in mild injuries to reduce pain cause by inflammation.
-Although a study published by The National Institute of Health confirms the harmful effects these medication have on patients.
-NSAIDS may alleviate immediate pain, but the chances of experiencing stronger pain may be higher in the long run.
+May be taken in mild injuries to reduce pain caused by inflammation.
+Although a study published by The National Institute of Health confirms the harmful effects these medications have on patients.
+NSAIDs may alleviate immediate pain, but the chances of experiencing stronger pain may be higher in the long run.

 These are quite popular,

-- Ultrasound, sends mechanical sound waves to the body contributing to freeing and remodelling scar tissue and boosting blood circulation In some cases this treatment speed up the healing process.
+- Ultrasound sends mechanical sound waves to the body contributing to freeing and remodeling scar tissue and boosting blood circulation In some cases this treatment speed up the healing process.

 - TENS Transcutaneous Electrical Nerve Stimulation is the most painful of the list according to studies.
-This treatments stimulates the nerve system and can be used in higher or low frequency.
+This treatment stimulates the nervous system and can be used in higher or low frequency.

 - Laser, Light treatment although doesn’t go into deeper tissue it can promote healing within other areas such as muscle or nerves.This treatment uses light waves to go into the nerve, variations in the light will contribute to the effects of the treatment.